Polar formulation

 julia> polar = PolarForm(network_data, ExaPF.CPU())

-Polar formulation (instantiated on device CPU(false))
+Polar formulation (instantiated on backend CPU(false))

 Network characteristics: